rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 Terry walked to the storage closet and grabbed the lavatory key.
 Irene had settled back into her seat and, like everyone else, was just staring forward and waiting for the landing.

-“I have just the trick for this.”
+"I have just the trick for this."
 I pulled a second pin out of my hair and made a show of fiddling with the mechanism.
 I worked the first pin free and palmed it like I had been practicing.